frida/frida-website/_docs/index.md

 [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) for
 native apps, or, put in more technical terms, it's a dynamic code instrumentation toolkit.
-It lets you inject snippets of JavaScript or your own library into native apps on Windows, macOS, Linux, iOS, Android, and QNX.
+It lets you inject snippets of JavaScript or your own library into native apps on Windows, macOS, GNU/Linux, iOS, Android, and QNX.
 Frida also provides you with some simple tools built on top of the Frida API.
 These can be used as-is, tweaked to your needs, or serve as examples of how to use the API.

 ## Why do I need this?